frvaillant/mapux/readme.md

 ## Description
 MapUx is an UX component for Symfony project.
 Il aims helping you to add maps in your project.
-It adds all what you nedd for maps, markers, popups ...
+It adds all what you need for maps, markers, popups ...
 It uses Leaflet Library wich complete documentation can be found here :
 https://leafletjs.com/reference-1.7.1.html